 On April 2, 1917, President Woodrow Wilson went before a joint session of Congress to request a declaration of war against Germany.
-On April 4, 1917, the U.S. Senate voted in support of the measure to declare war on Germany.
+On April 4, 1917, the U.S. Senate voted to support the measure to declare war on Germany.
 The House concurred two days later.
-The United States later declared war on German ally Austria-Hungary on December 7, 1917.
+Later, the United States declared war on German ally Austria-Hungary on December 7, 1917.

 The U.S. Congress passed the Espionage Act on June 15, 1917.
-The Act prohibited individuals from interfering with draft or military processes expanded the punishment for insubordination in the military and barred Americans from supporting enemies in a time of war.
-Supporters saw it as a necessary precaution to promote domestic and military security, while critics viewed it as an attack on freedom of speech and argued that this law unfairly targeted immigrants and ideological dissenters.
+The Act prohibited individuals from interfering with draft or military processes expanded the punishment for insubordination in the military and barred Americans from supporting enemies in war.
+Supporters saw it as a necessary precaution to promote domestic and military security.
+At the same time, critics viewed it as an attack on freedom of speech and argued that this law unfairly targeted immigrants and ideological dissenters.

-In an effort to finance the extensive military operations of the war, and to help curb inflation by removing large amounts of money from circulation, the United States government issued Liberty Bonds.
+To finance the extensive military operations of the war and help curb inflation by removing large amounts of money from circulation, the United States government issued Liberty Bonds.
 Bond drives, parades, advertisements, and community pressure fueled the purchase of bonds, which played a crucial role in financing the U.S. war effort.

-When U.S. troops arrived overseas, they found themselves in the midst of a war waged on the ground, in the air, and under the sea, using new weapons on an unprecedented scale.
+When U.S. troops arrived overseas, they found themselves amid a war waged on the ground, in the air, and under the sea, using new weapons on an unprecedented scale.
 Combatants suffered casualties in quantities never before seen.
-Many U.S. soldiers recorded the experience of participating in such an overwhelming and sometimes disorienting conflict in diaries and letters home, as well as in poems and songs.
+Many U.S. soldiers recorded the experience of participating in such an overwhelming and sometimes disorienting conflict in diaries and letters home and poems and songs.

-Often regarded as the world’s first modern war, it used military technology including tanks, airplanes, modern machine guns, and poison gas.
+It was often regarded as the world’s first modern war; it used military technology, including tanks, airplanes, modern machine guns, and poison gas.
 Technological innovations extended beyond the military.
-The medical field also experienced a proliferation of new technologies, including blood transfusions, x-ray machines, and prosthetics.
+The medical field also experienced new technologies, including blood transfusions, x-ray machines, and prosthetics.
 Communication systems drastically changed during the war, as the telephone was adapted to meet wartime conditions, and the wireless telegraph, a precursor to radio technology, became more widely used.

 On November 11, 1918, an Armistice agreement effectively ended the fighting.
-The conditions of the Central Powers’ surrender were agreed upon when the Treaty of Versailles was signed on June 28, 1919.
+The Central Powers’ surrender conditions were agreed upon when the Treaty of Versailles was signed on June 28, 1919.
 The Treaty assigned responsibility for the war to the Central Powers and required that they pay reparations for war damages.
-However, owing to economic difficulties and Germany being the only defeated power with an intact economy, the burden fell largely on Germany.
+However, the burden fell mainly on Germany due to economic difficulties and Germany being the only defeated power with an intact economy.

-In addition to drafting the Treaty, the Paris Peace Conference also formed the League of Nations, an organization intended to prevent aggressive conflict by uniting the major military powers of the world into one body.
-The U.S. Senate ratified neither the Versailles Treaty nor U.S. entry in the League of Nations, primarily out of opposition to mandatory U.S. military involvement in foreign conflicts.
+In addition to drafting the Treaty, the Paris Peace Conference also formed the League of Nations, an organization intended to prevent aggressive conflict by uniting the world’s foremost military powers into one body.
+The U.S. Senate ratified neither the Versailles Treaty nor U.S. entry into the League of Nations, primarily out of opposition to mandatory U.S. military involvement in foreign conflicts.

-In the aftermath of the war, four empires disappeared: the German, Austro-Hungarian, Ottoman, and Russian.
+Four empires disappeared in the aftermath of the war: the German, Austro-Hungarian, Ottoman, and Russian.
 Numerous nations regained their former independence, and new ones were created.
 Austria-Hungary was partitioned into several successor states, including Austria, Hungary, Czechoslovakia, and Yugoslavia.
 The Russian Empire lost much of its western frontier as the newly independent nations of Estonia, Finland, Latvia, Lithuania, and Poland were carved from it.

 World War I saw unprecedented participation by African American troops, with over 350,000 African American soldiers serving.
 However, African American troops were only able to serve in segregated units, and many were excluded from combat, allowed only to provide support services.
 The return of African American soldiers to their home communities after the war was followed by both a series of bloody racial conflicts and a wave of civil rights activism.

 World War I led to dramatic changes in the United States.
-American women served in a multitude of capacities including agriculture, factory and munitions work, the medical field, and non-combat roles in the Army, Navy, and Marines.
+American women served in many capacities, including agriculture, factory and munitions work, the medical field, and non-combat roles in the Army, Navy, and Marines.
 The expanded role of women in the American workforce during the war was an important factor in the growing support for women’s suffrage and the eventual passing of the Nineteenth Amendment in 1920.